Last updated 25 May 2022

 The formula recognises that the costs of maintaining teenage children are usually more than the costs of younger children.
 The parents share the costs of their children in proportion to the percentage of each parent’s income that exceeds what is called the ‘self-support amount’ (the minimum amount the parent needs to support themselves).
 The self-support amount is calculated using the male total average weekly earnings published by the Australian Bureau of Statistics.
 The amount is revised annually and is published in the Child Support Guide on the Australian Government website.

-For details about the exact calculations of child support in any particular instance contact the DHS – Child Support or look at the self-help calculators on the their website.
+For details about the exact calculations of child support in any particular instance contact Services Australia – Child Support or look at the self-help calculators on their website.

 Collection of child support

 If private collection proves unsuccessful, the payee can apply to the child support registrar to enforce the liability against the non-paying parent (s 39 CS(A) Act).
 Services Australia – Child Support will usually only collect up to three months of arrears (up to a maximum of nine months in special circumstances).